Your first home is within reach.

 Q: Will I need to change my direct deposit or direct payment programs?

 A: Once your account has converted over to C&N’s system on August 24, it is recommended that you provide your new routing number to any vendor with which you have set up direct payments or deposits.
 Our experts will be happy to help you through this process.

-No, you can continue using your existing online banking username, even on C&N’s system, after August 24.
+A: No, you can continue using your existing Online Banking username, even on C&N’s system, after August 24.

 Q: Is C&N a member of the AllPoint™ Surcharge-Free ATM Network?